 Good habits start early, so here’s a few pointers on how to teach your kids to stay safe near traffic.

 Britain has one of the best road safety records in the world.
-However, 53 children still died in reported road accidents in 2014, and 2,029 were seriously injured, according to official statistics.

 Your child may learn about road safety at his or her school, but as a parent you can also help your child stay safe too.